Fitzpatrick's War

-Fitzpatrick's War is a work of post-apocalyptic fiction by Theodore Judson.
-It was first published by Daw Books in 2004.
+Fitzpatrick's War is a work of post-apocalyptic fiction by American science fiction writer Theodore Judson.
+It was first published by DAW Books in 2004.

 Plot introduction

 The novel takes the form of an autobiography by a twenty-fifth century soldier, Brigadier General Sir Robert Mayfair Bruce, of the Yukon Confederacy, as edited by a prudish, bigoted academic of the twenty-sixth century, Professor Roland Modesty Van Buren.
 Bruce's story chronicles (and criticizes) the career of Lord Isaac Prophet Fitzpatrick, a consul of the fictional Yukon Confederacy whose life closely parallels that of Alexander the Great.
-This unique style allows the reader to simultaneously learn the "official history" of Fitzpatrick as well as the revisionist version of Bruce's purported work.
+This unique style allows the reader to simultaneously learn the "official history" of Fitzpatrick as well as the revisionist version of Bruce's work.

 Plot

 Backstory

 The history of Judson's world is revealed in the form of an oral history exam given to cadets at the Yukon War College, in addition to various footnotes and references in the text.
 In the mid twenty-first century, civil order began to break down in the United States and elsewhere in North America and Europe through the rise of many rival factions and gangs.
 One such group, the "New Agrarians", became the primary source of agricultural products as market conditions rendered investment in farming unprofitable.
 Derided by urban elites as hicks, they were called "Yukons" because of the remoteness of that Canadian territory, a name which they eventually adopted for themselves.
 Nonetheless, the Yukons developed a high degree of competence in biological and genetic sciences.
 At the same time the Timermen, their hidden technological elite, began developing means of rendering their enemies' electronic technology unusable through development of portable electromagnetic pulse generation technology.
 In the 2070s and 2080s, a gang known as the Yellowjackets, under the control of a lawyer named Bartholemew Iz, seized control of the United States and launched a campaign of biological warfare the goals of which are left unclear but which killed hundreds of millions of people worldwide.
 In 2081 war broke out between the Yellowjackets and the Yukons.
 The Timerman activated their electronic-inhibiting "Storm Machines" and in the ensuing chaos (known as the "Storm Times") took control of much of North America.
 Over the next several decades global civilization largely collapsed, leading to plagues, famine, and many local wars which killed additional hundreds of millions.
 The industrialized world had its population reduced to a fraction of what it once was.
-Muslim invaders seized continental Europe and much of Africa and Central Asia, while simultaneously China took over much of East Asia.
+Muslim invaders seized Continental Europe, Northern Africa and Central Asia, while simultaneously China took over much of East Asia.
 The Yukons resettled Iceland, Greenland, Australia and the British Isles (after they were retaken from Muslim forces).

 The course of the next several centuries is left somewhat ambiguous, though numerous wars with foreign powers and nations have left the Yukons a hyper-militarized society.